 Biden has not explicitly stated how long he thinks that federal student loans should remain interest-free.

-That being said, he has been a supporter of the financial relief provided in the CARES Act, arguing that even more assistance is necessary to help the economic recovery.
+However, he has been a supporter of the financial relief provided in the CARES Act, arguing that even more assistance is necessary to help the economic recovery.

 Student Loan Planning with 0% Federal Interest Rates

-Until the interest rate freeze is officially extended, borrowers should be prepared for 0% interest to end on September 30th.
+Until the interest rate freeze is officially extended, borrowers should be prepared for 0% interest to end on December 31st.

 The extra time could empower borrowers who are still employed to put a massive dent in their federal debt.
-This site has previously suggested that saving the extra payments in a savings account is a better option than making extra payments each month.
+This site has previously suggested that saving the extra payments in a savings account is a better option than making additional payments each month.
 Leaving the money in savings instead of making immediate payments gives borrowers more flexibility.